-Despotism as Practiced in the U.S.A., Part I; Antihemorrhagic Vitamin Effect of Honey; Prost-X
+Despotism as Practiced in the U.S.A.
+(Part I); Antihemorrhagic Vitamin Effect of Honey; High Points (Prost-X)

 Contents in this issue: